raiffas/raiffas.github.io/_pages/cv.md

   * Lead the migration of a critical business application and sunset process for existing business application.
 Worked closely with both IT and Engineering team leads
   * Worked on the front (Cordova) and back end (AWS IoT Core) for a cross platform mobile application to monitor activity for an indoor smoker developed by FirstBuild
 * <strong>Engineering Co-op</strong> \ Trane, Lexington KY \ Jan - Aug 2018
+  * Improved a C# application used within the business to dynamically populate file information
+  * Developed a new feature for a VB.NET application that supported an improvement plan for a manufacturing plant.
+Feature reduced waste of cut metal parts
+  * Developed a VBA application used by all project leaders to easily access important dates and information on all current projects.
+Automated updating of desired project information

 Technical Skills
 ======